 Engineering, video game development, veterinary medicine; these are just some of the career aspirations of Metro Schools students who attended the ninth annual My Future.
 My Way.
 Career Exploration Fair.
 More than 6,000 high school freshmen from 22 MNPS schools, including magnet, charter and the 12 largest neighborhood schools, gathered at the Music City Center on Nov.
-14 to explore careers of their interest.
+14 to explore careers of interest.

-“The career fair shows us as freshman why we should prepare for life,” said Briona, a student East Nashville Magnet.
-“It helps us mix with different cultures and it gives me a different perspective on life.
+“The career fair shows us, as freshman, why we should prepare for life,” said Briona, a student East Nashville Magnet.
+“It helps us mix with different cultures, and it gives me a different perspective on life.
 I would like to be a social worker because I want to involve myself with different people and help.”

 “My favorite part of the day was meeting the FBI agents,” said Cole, a student at McGavock High School, who visited the Transportation Security Agency and Federal Bureau of Investigation booths.

 Sponsored by Alignment Nashville, students like Cole learned firsthand about career opportunities from more than 100 area businesses and nonprofits – many of which set up hands-on demonstrations of the work they do.
 Exhibitors represented a broad spectrum of careers including arts, communications, business, information technology, engineering, advanced manufacturing, healthcare, hospitality, tourism, government and nonprofit areas.

 The exhibit hall was organized by five industry-themed areas:

 - Business, Marketing and Information Technology

 - Engineering, Manufacturing and Industrial Technology

 - Hospitality and Tourism